PlusGirot

 PlusGirot (formerly PostGirot) is a Swedish money transaction system, owned by Nordea.
 PlusGirot is one of two proprietary clearing systems used for regular transactions such as bill payments in Sweden.

-Postgirot, was developed by Posten, the Swedish postal service, and for a long time it was wholly separate from the banking system which made transfers between the two systems difficult.
+Postgirot was developed by Posten, the Swedish postal service, and was wholly separate from the banking system.
+This made transfers between the two systems difficult.
 The competing system Bankgirot was owned and operated by the banks.

-The deregulation of postal services in Sweden prompted a sale of Postgirot, and initially there were plans to merge the two clearing systems, but it was halted due to objections from the Swedish Competition Authority.
+The deregulation of postal services in Sweden prompted a sale of Postgirot; initially there were plans to merge the two clearing systems, but it was halted due to objections from the Swedish Competition Authority.
 Instead, Postgirot applied for a banking license and became a member of Bankgirot in 2002, enabling it to take deposits and carry out transactions with other banks.
 Following this it was acquired by Nordea and renamed PlusGirot.